Instant Pot Apple Cider Pork Chops [Video]

-Instant Pot Apple Cider Pork Chops are tender and delicious, easily made into a full meal with mashed potatoes and carrots cooked at the same time in the pot.
+Instant Pot Apple Cider Pork Chops are tender and delicious, easily made into a full meal with mashed potatoes and carrots cooked at the same time in the pressure cooker.
+Watch the recipe video tutorial below and see how simple and delicious this recipe is!

-The pork chops, potatoes, and carrots are cooked at the same time.
+The pork chops, potatoes, and carrots are cooked at the same time in the IP.
 Once everything is done, a flavorful and super easy apple cider sauce is made.
 This delicious homemade recipe is another great combo of sweet and savory, the apple cider mustard sauce has just the right amount of sweetness and slight tanginess to tie this meal together.
 Astonishingly delicious!
 Watch the video below with detailed steps on how to make this recipe.

 WHAT IS THE SECRET TO MAKE JUICY Instant Pot PORK CHOPS?